I'm a devoted pet owner who shares her home with four happy animals.

 - Spend time with him.
-Just sit with him and pet him; gently groom him; or take him for a walk or play-time at the lake.
-Let him learn that being with you is a fun & positive thing to look forward to.
+Just sit with him and pet him, gently groom him, or take him for a walk or playtime at the lake.
+Let him learn that being with you is a fun and positive thing to look forward to.

 - Let him sleep near you.
-Ok, not everyone likes to have a dog hogging the whole bed (and some dogs don't like sleeping on the bed since it's so hot and crowded)... but make up a big, comfy sleeping area / doggy bed in the bedroom with you.
+Okay, not everyone likes to have a dog hogging the whole bed (and some dogs don't like sleeping on the bed since it's so hot and crowded) . . . but make up a big, comfy sleeping area/doggy bed in the bedroom with you.